Qiskit/qiskit-addon-cutting/docs/explanation/index.rst

 Overview of circuit cutting
 ---------------------------
 Circuit cutting is a technique to increase the size of circuits we can run on quantum hardware at the cost of an additional sampling overhead.
-A larger quantum circuit can be decomposed by cutting its gates or wires, resulting in smaller circuits that can be executed within the constraints of available quantum hardware.
+A larger quantum circuit can be decomposed by cutting its gates, wires, or both, resulting in smaller circuits that can be executed within the constraints of available quantum hardware.
 The results of these smaller circuits are combined to reconstruct the outcome of the original problem.
 Circuit cutting can also be used to engineer gates between distant qubits which would otherwise require a large swap overhead.

 Key terms
 ---------